sebas642/the-ray-tracer-challenge-rust/README.md

 # The Ray Tracer Challenge

-This the a partial implementation of [The Ray Tracer Challenge](https://pragprog.com/book/jbtracer/the-ray-tracer-challenge) book using Rust.
+A partial implementation of [The Ray Tracer Challenge](https://pragprog.com/book/jbtracer/the-ray-tracer-challenge) book using Rust.

-This is a side project used to learn the Rust programming language.
-Lots of improvements could be made to improve documentation, robustness, performance, and readability.
+This is a side project to learn the Rust programming language.

 ## Chapters